ttaylorr/finals/README.md

 # finals

-This repository contains all the materials used to study for my Junior year finals, which are comrpised mainly of LaTeX files and rendered PDFs.
+This repository contains all the materials used to study for my Junior year finals, which are comprised mainly of LaTeX files and rendered PDFs.

 ## classes